swisstopo/topo-satromo/README.md

 ## Functionality in detail

 For starters, we build a GithubAction & GEE python based ARD and Indices extractor for Switzerland.
 The SATROMO operational module is started on a pre-defined schedule using [GitHub Actions](https://github.com/features/actions).The "processor" run is using by default the [dev_config.py](configuration/dev_config.py]).
 A specific configuration can be started with `python satromo_processor.py my_config.py`.
 During a "processor" run, the code:
-1. Check the existence and completeness of personal collections in `step0`: post-processed Google Earth Engine (GEE) sensor collection with selected co-registered bands, topographic correction (TOA products), cloud & terrain shadow masks
+1. Checks the existence and completeness of personal collections in `step0`: post-processed Google Earth Engine (GEE) sensor collection with selected co-registered bands, topographic correction (TOA products), cloud & terrain shadow masks
 2. triggers GEE extraction of products for the region of Switzerland using the personal collection using the configuration and last update information in `tools/last_updates.csv`
 3. stores running tasks in `processing/running_tasks.csv` and an appropriate accompanying text file for each product which is split in quadrants to enable GEE exports
 4. persists information about status of running GEE processes IDs of the extracted data.
 These pieces of information are stored directly in the repository at hand.

 A pre-defined time after the "processor" run, a "publisher" run starts, assuming all exports are done.
 In it, the publisher process:
-1. reads the persisted information as to the most recently bprocessed  products based on IDs in `processing/running_tasks.csv`
+1. reads the persisted information as to the most recently processed products based on IDs in `processing/running_tasks.csv`
 2. merges and clips the products, e.g. ARD, indices etc. locally in GitHubAction runner.
 Be aware that the current limit is the disk space available on github (approximately 7 GB)
 3. moves the product and its persisted information with rclone to S3
 4. creates a static STAC Catalog